erlandrivero/MindForUPublic/DevDocs/6_Setting_Up_SEO_Features.md

-# Setting Up SEO Features in FeNAgO
+# Setting Up SEO Features in MindForU

 ## Introduction

 Search Engine Optimization (SEO) is critical for ensuring your web application is discoverable by users through search engines.
-This guide will walk you through implementing and optimizing SEO features in your FeNAgO application, leveraging Next.js's powerful built-in SEO capabilities along with custom helper functions provided in the codebase.
+This guide will walk you through implementing and optimizing SEO features in your MindForU application, leveraging Next.js's powerful built-in SEO capabilities along with custom helper functions provided in the codebase.

 ## Prerequisites

-- A Next.js application (FeNAgO)
+- A Next.js application (MindForU)
 - Basic understanding of SEO concepts
 - Access to the `config.ts` and `libs/seo.ts` files